Toopliss/Devil-Daggers-Video-Pixelator/README.md

 ## **Works for**
 - Youtube
 - Twitch
-- Discord (Web browser)
+- Discord streams (Web browser)
-- Where else are you watching DD content
+- Vimeo
+- Other html5 players

 ## **Before and After**